wildfirepy/WildfirePy-WPEs/.github/ISSUE_TEMPLATE/suggest_changes_proposal.md

 ---
-name: Update Proposal
+name: Suggest Changes
-about: Use this template for suggesting update to existing proposal.
+about: Use this template for suggesting changes to existing proposal.
 title: "Suggestion for Proposal #[Number]: [Describe Suggestion]"
-labels: update proposal
+labels: suggestion
 ---

 ### Proposal #: